chandanhpcic/docs/source/manual/how-tos/cellular.rst

 ..
 Note::

-  Make sure to connect the antenna to the cellular modem once you start configuring the modem in OPNsense.
+  Make sure to connect the antenna to the cellular modem once you start configuring the modem in Reticen8.
 There is little chance that you get any signal without antenna.

 --------------------------------------